 We’ve all learned that camping requires a little creativity at times.
 Things break un-expectantly or you forgot to pack a tool you need.
 That’s where the best multitool for camping comes in!
-A top quality multitool will have exactly the tool you need to finish that job… from knifes to saws… from screwdrivers to pliers.
-And they are all in a very neat and small package that is easy to carry around.
+A top-quality multitool will have exactly the tool you need to finish that job… from knives to saws… from screwdrivers to pliers.
+In this article, we share our favorite multi-tools for camping with the pros and cons for each.

-Here’s a list of the absolute top quality multitools that are perfect for camping.
-There are a lot of multi tools out there and many are garbage (more about that later).
-This guide will help you make a multitool choice that is right for you and your special style of camping.
 We’ve included links to where you can purchase these camping multitools to make it easier for you.
-In some cases these links are affiliate links which means we might earn a small commission if you make a purchase.
+In some cases, these links are affiliate links which means we might earn a small commission if you make a purchase.

 What is a multitool?

-A multitool is tool smaller than your fist that cleverly folds a wide variety of tools into a small space.
-The idea started in the 1880s with the original multifunctional Swiss Army Knife which would amaze us as it unfold multiple blades, a screw driver, a bottle opener plus a handful of other great tools.
-Move forward a hundred years when Tim Leatherman figured out how to incorporate a pair of pliers into a mini folding tool and the modern day multitool was born.
+A multitool is a tool smaller than your fist that cleverly folds a wide variety of tools into a small space.
+The idea started in the 1880s with the original multifunctional Swiss Army Knife which would amaze us as it unfolds multiple blades, a screwdriver, a bottle opener plus a handful of other great tools.
+Move forward a hundred years when Tim Leatherman figured out how to incorporate a pair of pliers into a mini folding tool and the modern-day multitool was born.

 Today you will find a wide variety of multitools on the market, many designed with specific types of users in mind.
-For example you’d want a different mix of tools for camping than you’d want if you only used it for your job as an electrician.
+For example, you’d want a different mix of tools for camping than you’d want if you only used them for your job as an electrician.
 We’ve sorted through the hundreds of multitools available today to identify the ones that are best for camping.

 Why do you need a multitool when camping?